Da Vinci - Coverage Requirements Discovery

 Terminology

-When invoking CDS Hooks, resources reflecting the clinical/business representation of the order, appointment, encounter, etc. will be transmitted to the CRD Server.
-These data representations will generally make use of codes to describe the type of service/product being ordered/booked/performed.
-These codes will draw from the code systems used at this stage of the business process and will typically be “clinical” codes rather than “billing” codes.
+When invoking CDS Hooks, resources reflecting the clinical/business representation of the order, appointment, encounter, etc. will be transmitted to the CRD server.
+These data representations will generally make use of codes to describe the type of service or product being ordered, booked, or performed.
+These codes will draw from the code systems used at this stage of the business process and will typically be clinical codes rather than billing codes.
 That said, it is always possible to send multiple codings within a CodeableConcept.
-Where the selected code is not already a ‘billing’ code and CRD clients are able to automatically determine what the corresponding billing code is, they SHOULD send a Coding with the billing code alongside the clinical code to reduce the risk of the receiving payer making a differing translation.
+Where the selected code is not already a billing code and CRD clients are able to automatically determine what the corresponding billing code is, they SHOULD send a Coding with the billing code alongside the clinical code to reduce the risk of the receiving payer making a different translation.

 Appropriate use of hooks

-CDS Hooks are intended to improve healthcare provider care planning processes by allowing relevant and useful information to be inserted into provider workflows.
-At the same time, inserting additional information into a provider’s workflow will induce additional mental load, even if the information is not acted upon, and therefore must be done judiciously.
+CDS Hooks are intended to improve healthcare provider care-planning processes by allowing relevant and useful information to be inserted into provider workflows.
+At the same time, inserting additional information into a provider's workflow will add cognitive load, even if the information is not acted upon, and therefore must be done judiciously.

 Payers and service providers SHALL ensure that CDS Hooks return only messages and information relevant and useful to the intended recipient.